 The final checkpoint is on the helipad.
-Decelerate quickly (but not so much that you crash downwards) till you land on the mark.
+Decelerate quickly (but not so much that you crash downwards) until you land on the mark.

-Sky diving doesn’t have much to do with flying an aircraft, but it’s a hell lotta fun.
-This lesson will have you sky diving and landing on a specific target.
-Also, this is not a timed challenge, so don’t have to try and rush things
+Skydiving does not have much to do with flying an aircraft, but it is a hell lotta fun.
+This lesson will have you skydiving and landing on a specific target.
+In addition, this is not a timed challenge, so do not have to try to rush things

 The target is on top of the airport parking garage.
 After pulling the parachute cord, continue circling around the region while you slowly descend.